sbt/website/src/reference/00-Getting-Started/08-Library-Dependencies.md

 Occasionally a Maven "version range" is used to specify a dependency (transitive or otherwise), such as `[1.3.0,)`.
 If a specific version of the dependency is declared in the build, and it satisfies the range, then sbt will use the specified version.
-Otherwise, Ivy could go out to the Internet to find the latest version.
+Otherwise, Coursier could go out to the Internet to find the latest version.
 This would result to a surprising behavior where the effective version keeps changing over time, even though there's a specified version of the library that